Window Brand Comparison: Major Manufacturers in the US Market

 Checklist or steps

-The following sequence describes the structural phases of a window brand comparison for a replacement project:
+The following sequence describes the documentation and verification process for brand and product selection in a regulated window replacement project:

-Determine climate zone — Identify the IECC climate zone for the project location using the US Department of Energy climate zone map.
-This establishes the maximum U-factor and SHGC floor for code compliance.
+- Identify the project's IECC climate zone using the US Department of Energy climate zone map.

 Reference table or matrix